-Current position: Associate Professor in the School of Civil and Environmental Engineering, University of the Witwatersrand, South Africa
+Current position: Associate Professor in the School of Civil and Environmental Engineering, University of the Witwatersrand, Johannesburg, South Africa

 Research focus: concrete durability, service life prediction, steel corrosion in reinforced concrete structures, and repair and rehabilitation of concrete structures

 2010 Carnegie scholarship to his PhD in South Africa

 CV as submitted for the Green Talents award (2010):